ajwills72/critical-thinking/docs/EvaluatingRisk.md

 0.17.
 Of course, _after_ you have played, you are either dead, or you aren't.
 But now imagine playing _inverse_ Russian roulette (five bullets) once.
-Your probability of death in this case is 5/6 = 0.83.
-After, _after_ you have played, you are either dead or not dead.
+Your probability of death in this case is 5/6 = 0.83. _After_ you have played, you are either dead or not dead.
 If you had to choose between the games, which would you pick?

 The odds ratio here is .83/.17 = 5.